 It was commented that there could be a region-wise NNPF on/ off message in future and so we are not closing door on this.

-The BoG recommended further discussion in JVET.
+The BoG recommended further discussion of this in JVET.

 From the discussion in JVET, JVET-AB0134 item 2a was identified as a straightforward approach, however it would introduce significant overhead, and it is unknown if that would still provide benefit.
 An alternative approach might be a regular subdivision of a picture into a block structure, and signalling on/off for each block (JVET-AB0134 item 2b would be somewhat like that), but no evidence about potential benefit for a plain post filter is available.
 This is left for future study, and could easily be done by extending the activation message, or creating a new one.